EoinFitzsimons/UNDevelopment/README.md

 Project Proposal

 The idea is to have an app that spreads information on climate action which is goal thirteen.
-We will be going about this in a fun way, using quizzes, hangman, and other word games.
+We will be going about this in a fun way, using quizzes, crossword, and other word games.

-Section Zero - Eoin, David, Conor - Application / Links to individual applications
+Section Zero - Eoin, David, Conor - Application / Links to individual applications.

-Section One - Eoin Fitzsimons - Crossword
+Section One - Eoin Fitzsimons - Crossword on adapting to natural disasters.

-Section Two - David O Connor -
+Section Two - David O Connor - Card Quiz on how dations are integrating changes to combat climate change.

 Section Three - Conor Judge -

-Section Four - Aaron Eppelbaum
+Section Four - Aaron Eppelbaum -

 Style Choices

-Colours: Red (#dc143c)  and Blue (#caf2fb) and Green (#98c12a)
+Colours:Blue (#caf2fb)
 Fonts: Lobster and Sarabun
 Aspect Ratio: Default